Best Practices Are Engineering Anathema [blog]

 This is opposed to reasoning for ourselves at every possible decision making point for why we make any particular choice.

 Rigidity to best practices also just incentivizes poor engineering decisions.
 There are a number of times I have encountered implementation problems where I could either 1. try to implement a solution I discovered that would confer a non-obvious benefit, but doing so, I predict, would lead to someone calling me out for not following a so-called best practice, or 2.
-I simply abandon the idea and go with the so-called best practice in order to get my work delivered.
+I simply abandon the idea and go with the so-called best practice in order to get my work approved.
 I find that if you do stand your ground, and argue your case, others will also come to realize the benefits of your solution over the ‘best’ practice.
-But of course this cannot always be, sometimes time constraints often make this litigation impossible.
+But this cannot always be, because sometimes time constraints often make this litigation impossible.

-Unless a change is evidently suboptimal or harmful, it’s completely fine to have some implicit trust in the author’s decision to select an implementation that is not a best practice.
-Your colleague, presumably a fellow engineer, has used their brain to go with one method over another.
-If there is no difference in the ultimate effect it has over the effect of the best practice, why make them justify their decision?
+If there is no difference, why make them justify their decision?
 Why waste time forcing others to redo their work for no difference in result?
-You must focus on potential effects.
 To be ignorant of the possible reasons why an author decided to opt for one method over another is to reduce them to someone unable to reason or do anything on their own.
 I’m not saying to be lazy, cut corners, or accept any solution which does.
 In fact, just the opposite.

+A review should be two-sided.
 Instead of saying “not best practice”, the reviewer should always provide justification for why their recommendation is objectively better.
 They need to explain why it is worth the time to implement in the context of the business needs, and critically, demonstrate what the actual effective difference would be.
 In doing so, the reviewer will either: 1. teach the author why the recommendation would be superior, or 2. discover, by trying to justify their recommendation, that there actually is no difference at all.
 By having the reviewer justify the best practice, this also achieves better balance in the review process and may incentivize, as I explained earlier, better engineering practices overall.
 It does not leave the author, pressured to finish on a deadline, in a disadvantaged position to either defend or resign their idea altogether in order to get the merge done.

 This is why I am typically happy to approve work as long as it demonstrates: 1. it affects a change that works, 2. it isn’t suboptimal or harmful, and 3. it doesn’t add unnecessary future maintenance.
-If it meets all of these criteria, who cares if it doesn’t follow the best practice?
+If it meets all of these criteria, honestly, who cares if it doesn’t follow the best practice?
 To reject someone’s work for some other arbitrary practice that confers no other benefit is to give net-negative value in a personal quest to be some kind of inquisitor, making them answer for their implementation which slightly deviated from some list.

 As an engineer, abandon best practices and all forms of contextless broad recommendations as anathema.
 Instead, harness your capacity to understand effects, and give your full attention to each engineering issue you encounter on a case-by-case basis to make your own determinations.